Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

         }
 ```
 #### 9.)
 Model Fine-tuning
 This function, custom_fine_tune , fine-tunes a pre-trained transformer model using a training dataset, a validation dataset, and a specified set of training arguments.
-It then evaluates the trained model and saves both the model and tokenizer to an output directoryใ
+It then evaluates the trained model and saves both the model and tokenizer to an output directory.
 ```python
 # Function to fine-tune a pre-trained model
 def custom_fine_tune(transformer_model, tokenizer, train_dataset, val_dataset, output_dir, epochs=3, batch_size=16, learning_rate=2e-5):